 How to Apply for Public Service Loan Forgiveness

-Once you’re ready to apply for PSLF, you will need to complete and submit the Public Service Loan Forgiveness Certification and Application form.
-This is the same form that you would have submitted for employer certification.
+Once you’re ready to apply for PSLF, you will need to complete and submit the Public Service Loan Forgiveness Employment Certification form.
 You will have to include your employment history for the entire time period when you made qualifying payments.

 Very Few Borrowers Have Qualified for PSLF